hgrotzin/nback/README.md

 Runs
 ----
 The pop-up window asks for run type: scanner, backup, or practice.
 - Scanner runs the entire tasks - both runs with a pause in between to check in with subject.
+This uses nback_AB.csv.
 - Backup runs just the second run of the task - use this if PsychoPy crashes during the task and you only need to run the second half.
+This uses nback_B.csv
 - Practice runs a mini-version of the task that can be administered to participants before beginning the full task.
 There is one block each of the 0-, 1-, and 2-back conditions.
+This uses nback_practice.csv.

 Subject key responses
 --------------------